The New Regulations for Burning Logs In Wood-Burning Stoves

 Dry firewood - also known as seasoned wood fuel, is made up of dry logs that are ready to use because they have either been stored for at least six months or dried in the open air.
 The best time to buy seasoned logs if you want a good quality log is when the sap levels are low (generally between January and May).

-Under the new legislations about the type of fuel you can use in your wood burner, only kiln-dried logs are allowed to be burned due to their low moisture, which means they'll last longer and slower burning wood fuel and a slow-burning fire.
+Under the new legislation about the type of fuel you can use in your wood burner, only kiln-dried logs can be burned due to their low moisture, which means they'll last longer and slower burning wood fuel and a slow-burning fire.

 Kiln Dried Logs

-Basically, Ready to Burn means logs that are dried in a kiln.
-Kiln-drying removes the excess moisture from wood which means they can be used with much less chance of rotting and splitting than untreated logs.
+Basically, Ready-to-Burn logs are logs that have been dried in a kiln.
+Kiln-drying removes the excess moisture from the wood, which means they can be used with much less chance of rotting and splitting than untreated logs.

-Kiln Dried Logs may need to be seasoned for longer before you can use them, but most people find they burn more efficiently, produce more heat and economical to burn.
-As well as prolonging the life of your appliance, the kiln-dried process provides logs with a cleaner, more uniform appearance.
+Kiln-dried logs may need to be seasoned for longer before you can use them, but most people find they burn more efficiently, produce more heat, and are economical to burn.
+In addition to prolonging the life of your appliance, the kiln-dried process provides logs with a cleaner, more uniform appearance.

-Kiln-dried wood is safer to use and much easier and quicker to light because the moisture content has been reduced, making it less likely for it to cause an excessive flame when burning.
+Kiln-dried wood is safer to use and much easier and quicker to light because its moisture content has been reduced, making it less likely to cause an excessive flame when burning.

 It is recommended that you do not store any kiln-dried hardwood logs outside.

-Kiln-drying removes the excess moisture from wood which means they can be used with much less chance of rotting and splitting than untreated logs.
+Kiln-drying removes the excess moisture from the wood, which means they can be used with much less chance of rotting and splitting than untreated logs.

-Kiln Dried Logs may need to be seasoned for longer before you can use them, but most people find they burn more efficiently, produce more heat and economical to burn.
-As well as contributing to prolonging the life of your wood burner, the kiln-dried process provides logs with a cleaner, more uniform appearance.
+Kiln-dried logs may need to be seasoned for longer before you can use them, but most people find they burn more efficiently, produce more heat, and are economical to burn.
+In addition to prolonging your wood burner's life, the kiln-dried process provides logs with a cleaner, more uniform appearance.

-Kiln-dried wood is not only safer to use but also much easier and quicker to light because the moisture content has been reduced, making it less likely for it to cause an excessive flame when burning.
+Kiln-dried wood is safer and much easier and quicker to light because the moisture content has been reduced, making it less likely to cause an excessive flame when burning.

 It is recommended that you do not store any kiln-dried logs outside.
 Here are the top bullet points for using kiln-dried logs: